radiolondra/The_Guardian-Advanced_Network_Filtering/README.md

 <p align="center"><img title="" src="./images/guardian02.png" alt="" width="80%"></p>

-*ANF* can block well known dangerous or unwanted domains (malware, phishing, annoying ads, intrusive trackers, fraud, adult, etc.) **at DNS level**, resulting in a faster and safer network surfing.
+*ANF* can block well known dangerous or unwanted domains (malware, phishing, annoying ads, intrusive trackers, fraud, adult, etc.) **at DNS level**.
+All requests and responses are encrypted, dramatically increasing security in network surfing.

 **But there's more**.
 By installing and enabling *ANF* using *The Guardian*, network filtering will be global to the device where *ANF* is installed and therefore extended to all installed applications, not just browsers.